OpenNeptune3D/OpenNept4une/README.md

 ## De-Elegoo-izing the Neptune 4 Series 3D Printers

-**NOTE:** The Touch-Screen Display Service is in Beta (Most functions work and recieves frequent code updates).
+**NOTE:** The Touch-Screen Display Service is in Beta (Most functions work and it receives frequent code updates).
 An alternative until the service is completed is the mobileraker phone app

 **LED’s, ADXL & WiFi Working on all Variants**